Crisis support:call or text988988lifeline.org

 Bottom line

 Most AI products treat privacy as something they have to say.
 We treat it as something we have to build.
 Memory is visible, editable, versioned.
-Humans can’t read your data without your time-bounded permission.
+Humans can’t read your data without your permission, given for a set time.
 The AI can’t quietly form a view of you that you’d disagree with if you saw it.
 Your data is yours, and leaving with all of it is one click away.

 For the legal version of all this — the binding policy, the formal commitments, the regulatory specifics — read our Privacy Policy.